 World Dementia Council

 The World Dementia Council was established following the December 2013 G8 Summit on Dementia.
 It aims to provide global leadership in improving the conditions for research and innovation in dementia treatments; and in improving dementia prevention and care.

 The OECD hosted the second meeting of the World Dementia Council in Paris on 23 July 2014, and continues to play and important role in the Council’s work.

 The next meeting of the Council will be held on 17 October in London.

 The impact of dementia on health systems and using data for better dementia care

 We are interested in how health systems and caring policies need to adapt to the challenges posed by a growing number of people with dementia.
 Our work focuses on:

 - How to make better use of deep and broad data for improving dementia prevention and care.
 This joint project between the Health Division and the Information Communication and Consumer Policy Division of OECD is carried out in partnership with the Ontario Brain Institute and the Institute of Health Policy, Management and Evaluation of the University of Toronto.
-A workshop will be held in Toronto in October 2014.

 - Statistics.
 Our flagship publication Health at a Glance 2013 (released in November 2013) includes a special chapter on long-term care, including dementia.